albmezcua-zz/sis-java-test/README.md

 Once the application is running in the docker container you can now start to use the application.
 There are 3 different endpoints, all of them are secured so it needs to send some details in the headers

+For reference you can consult football_teams.sql to see database structure and data.

 ```
 Use below one as valid headers for authorization